orca-so/whirlpools/ts-sdk/core/README.md

 ## Key Features
 - **WebAssembly Integration**: The original Rust-based SDK is compiled to Wasm, allowing it to be used in JavaScript and TypeScript projects for easy integration with web-based environments.
-- **Math Library**: Contains functions for performing math operations related to bundles, positions, prices, ticks, and tokens, including calculations like determining position status or price conversions.
+- **Math Library**: Contains a variety of functions for math operations related to bundles, positions, prices, ticks, and tokens, including calculations such as determining position status or price conversions.
-- **Quote Library**: Provides utility functions for generating quotes, such as increasing liquidity, collecting fees or rewards, and swapping, helping developers make informed decisions in liquidity management.
+- **Quote Library**: Provides utility functions for generating quotes, such as increasing liquidity, collecting fees or rewards, and swapping, to help developers make informed decisions regarding liquidity management.

 ## Installation
 You can install the package via npm: